 3262 Minnehaha Avenue; Minneapolis, Minneapolis 55406

-Across town in South Minneapolis, Wildflyer Coffee has been making huge strides and huge impact as something of an activist café, addressing another of Minneapolis’s biggest social issues: The company, which was started by Carley Kammerer as a coffee training program and retail kiosk in 2017, provides training, employment opportunities, and stability to houseless youth, ages 16 to 24, in the Twin Cities.
+Across town in South Minneapolis, Wildflyer Coffee has been making huge strides and a huge impact as something of an activist café, addressing another of Minneapolis’s biggest social issues: The company, which was started by Carley Kammerer as a coffee training program and retail kiosk in 2017, provides training, employment opportunities, and stability to houseless youth, ages 16 to 24, in the Twin Cities.

-Coffee professional and social worker Carley dreamed up the nonprofit Wildflyer after seeing the same young people return her youth groups time and time again, in large part because of the dangerous cycle of houselessness: It’s incredibly difficult to get housing without a job, and incredibly hard to get or keep a job without housing.
+Coffee professional and social worker Carley dreamed up the nonprofit Wildflyer after seeing the same young people return to her youth groups time and time again, in large part because of the dangerous cycle of houselessness: It’s incredibly difficult to get housing without a job, and incredibly hard to get or keep a job without housing.

 Wildflyer offers nine-month programs that are focused on providing employment as well as hands-on training in both the hard skills of brewing, serving, and selling coffee, and the soft skills that are the recipe for success in the hospitality industry.
 The company hopes to graduate 20 youth annually — a goal that’s in reach now, thanks to its expansion into a brick-and-mortar location formerly occupied by Minneapolis stalwart Peace Coffee.